jju/stubbl/teams/kaijudynamo.md

 The death of Sabah in GCX was a huge blow to the team and most commentators wrote them off right then.
 In the end, however they achieved the same record as in GCIX (albeit with 14 fewer TDs).

+#### Projection GCXI

+W-D-L 7-2-6

+Fighting for third place in the Heaps.

 ### Stars & Scrubs

 | Player           | Team        | Position      | W | D | L | GP | TD | Cp | Int | BH | SI | Ki | MVP | SPP |